phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 418608
+#Total Number of Tweets: 1453954
-#Number of Clinton Tweets: 381058
+#Number of Trump Tweets: 419040
-#Number of Cruz Tweets: 302904
+#Number of Clinton Tweets: 381378
-#Number of Sanders Tweets: 252519
+#Number of Cruz Tweets: 303364
-#Number of Rubio Tweets: 75047
+#Number of Sanders Tweets: 252716
-#Number of Carson Tweets: 22282
+#Number of Rubio Tweets: 75142
-#Total Number of Tweets:
+#Number of Carson Tweets: 22321
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---